Joshua-Byrd/CS622_term_project/README.md

 *  close [container] - Close a container.
 *  attack - attack the monster you're currently battling.
 *  flee - disengage from combat.
+*  inventory - used during combat, this will display your inventory.
 *  consume [item] - consume an item such as a potion.
 *  save - Save your current game state.
 *  exit - Save your game and exit.
 *  print - Print your game log.

+## Known bugs
+When a player attempts to pick up an item that will not fit into their inventory due to weight, a message saying the item does not exist is displayed (instead of a message saying it is too heavy).
+I haven't yet traced this out, but it's on my to-do list.